 MTSU tests its tornado sirens on campus and at the Miller Coliseum Complex each month to ensure proper operation during tornado warnings and other emergency alerts.
-University Police is responsible for conducting the monthly tests which occur on alternating Tuesdays and Wednesdays in order to minimize distractions for classes and community neighbors.
+University Police is responsible for conducting the monthly tests which occur on the first Monday of the month at 11:20 A.M. in order to minimize distractions for classes and community neighbors.
 The University notifies the campus and surrounding neighborhoods prior to conducting these monthly tests.